mjrgh/pico-sdk-2.1.0/Snapshot-Creation-Notes.md

 with open-source projects, you need a steaming pile of Linux-world build tools with specific version numbers, so it's a nightmare to cobble it all together by hand.
-The automated 1.5.1 installer has all of the necessary tools (at their correct version snapshots) pre-packaged.
+The automated 1.5.1 installer has all of the necessary tools (at their correct version snapshots), pre-built and pre-packaged, so we don't have to go through the arduous procedure of installing all of the build tools to *build the build tools*.
+Fortunately, the newer SDK seems happy to run with most of the same build tools as the older SDK, so installing the older SDK with its pre-built tools gets us 90% of the way there.

-The newer SDK needs a newer version of the Gnu toolchain, but that's a fairly easy one to install manually, since ARM packages a nice Windows installer for it.

-The only other new executable that seems to be required is the latest picotool, and that's really only needed because the CMake script checks that it's up to date.
-I don't use it for anything myself, but the CMake script bombs out if it's not present or isn't up-to-date, so it was easier to just build it than to hack the build script to bypass it.
-Plus some people might use it.
+That leaves just a few things that are different between the new and old SDK.
+First and foremost, the SDK library files themselves.
+But those are pretty easy, since the build environment just needs a direct snapshot of the sources in the SDK's git repository, arranged in the same directory structure.
+We can replicate this by cloning the git and checking out the desired version tag.

+The second thing that's important to update in the new SDK is the Arm GNU toolchain.
+The VS Code configuration has a list of the acceptable toolchain versions, so I picked the most recent (13.3.Rel1) on the list.
+This is also a fairly easy update, because Arm maintains an official collection of GNU cross-compiler toolchain versions for its CPUs (the Pico RP2040 CPU is Arm-based), and does a nice job of packaging them for the major platforms, including Windows.
+And once installed, the GNU tool set is all nicely self-contained, so we can just make a snapshot of its install directory to include in our updated build tree.

+The only remaining loose end is "picotool", a custom tool that Raspberry Pi provides.
+That's really only needed because the CMake script irritatingly insists on checking that it's present and up-to-date, and bombs out early in the project build if it's not.
+I say "irritating" because the CMake script doesn't bother to check whether or not the project it's building actually needs picotool;
+it just assumes that it's a requirement, even when the project doesn't care about it.
+Fortunately, it's not too hard to build on Windows, so building it seemed like the easiest way to resolve the script complaint.
+Besides, some projects might actually need it.